Political positions of Kirsten Gillibrand: Saudi Arabia

 In June 2017, Gillibrand voted for a resolution by Rand Paul and Chris Murphy that would block President Trump's $510 million sale of precision-guided munitions to Saudi Arabia that made up a portion of the $110 billion arms sale Trump announced during his visit to Saudi Arabia the previous year.

 In March 2019, Gillibrand was one of nine Democratic senators to sign a letter to Salman of Saudi Arabia requesting the release of human rights lawyer Waleed Abu al-Khair and writer Raif Badawi, women's rights activists Loujain al-Hathloul and Samar Badawi, and Dr. Walid Fitaih.
 The senators wrote, "Not only have reputable international organizations detailed the arbitrary detention of peaceful activists and dissidents without trial for long periods, but the systematic discrimination against women, religious minorities and mistreatment of migrant workers and others has also been well-documented."

 Syria

 In late August 2013 Gillibrand supported limited U.S. strikes against the Syrian Armed Forces after the Ghouta chemical attack, which she blamed on the Syrian government.
 The U.S. strikes ultimately did not occur.

 United Nations

 In July 2019, Gillibrand confirmed that as U.S. president she would seek the ratification of the Convention on the Elimination of All Forms of Discrimination Against Women, a United Nations treaty characterized as a global bill of rights for women, citing the importance of the US "to project our values & make sure the world knows we believe in women's equality."

 Venezuela

 In January 2019, following Juan Guaidó's self-declaration as interim President of Venezuela, a member of Gillibrand's staff told HuffPost that the senator supported recognizing Guaidó and imposing sanctions on the country but opposed military intervention.

+After the January 2026 capture of Nicolas Maduro, Gillibrand said in a statement that the Trump administration would need to explain "why they would carry out this military operation to perform regime change without authorization by Congress and how the United States is going to 'run' Venezuela indefinitely without putting our service members in harm’s way."
+Gillibrand voted to advance the Venezuela War Powers Act.
+She charged the Trump administration with not presenting a "concrete plan to ensure peace and stability in Venezuela or in the Western Hemisphere for that matter" and expressed the view that Trump was making the US less safe as a result of the operation.